Substance Abuse Counselor Requirements in Alabama

 - Alabama Association of Addiction Counselors

-- International Certification and Reciprocity Consortium/Alcohol and Other Drug Abuse (IC & RC)
+- International Certification and Reciprocity Consortium (IC & RC)

 - National Association of Alcoholism and Drug Abuse Counselors (NAADAC)

-The Alabama Association of Addiction Counselors, an affiliate of NAADAC, offers the State Certified Addiction Counselor (CAC) as an entry-level credential (http://www.naadac.org/assets/1959/alabama_cert_application_packet.pdf).
+The Alabama Association of Addiction Counselors, an affiliate of NAADAC, offers the Alcohol and Drug Counselor (ADC) as an entry-level credential (https://www.naadac.org/assets/2416/alabama_cert_application_packet.pdf).
 Two years of work experience is required.
 The individual must have 60 hours of training in substance use disorder; the training must include six hours each in ethics and HIV/ AIDS.
 The applicant must be a member of a professional organization.
 Additionally, four qualifying points are required.
 Qualifying points may be earned for relevant college degrees, participation in self-help groups, and substance abuse training and work experience that go beyond the minimum requirements.
 The maximum allowed for self-help group participation is two points.

 The National Association of Alcoholism and Drug Abuse Counselors offers the National Certified Counselor I and II (NAC I and II) and MAC certifications (http://www.naadac.org/certification).
 Among the requirements is state licensure or certification; in the case of the MAC, credentialing may be in a related field.
 A candidate can meet the state certification obligation by applying first to the Alabama Association of Addiction Counselors.
 Requirements are higher than they are for the CAC.
 A NAC I must have three years of experience and 270 hours of education.
 A MAC must have a master’s degree (http://www.naadac.org/mac).
 There are separate examinations for NAC I, NAC II, and MAC certifications.

-The Alabama Alcohol and Drug Abuse Association is a member board of the Certification and Reciprocity Consortium/Alcohol and Other Drug Abuse (IC & RC).
+The Alabama Alcohol and Drug Abuse Association is an IC & RC member board.
 There are boards in most U.S. states.
-Each branch of the U.S. military has one.
-In order to be certified by the Alabama Alcohol and Drug Abuse Association at the lowest (non-reciprocal) level, an individual needs a high school diploma or equivalency and one year of experience (http://www.hhs.gov/partnerships/resources/fbci_counselor_standards.pdf).
+In order to be certified by the Alabama Alcohol and Drug Abuse Association at the lowest (non-reciprocal) level, an individual needs a high school diploma or equivalency and 2,000 hours of experience.
 The individual will need 140 hours of education and 150 hours of supervision.
 It will be necessary to pass a state examination.

-The Alabama Certified Addictions Counselor (ACAP), a reciprocal level certification, requires 300 hours of supervision and 270 hours of relevant education.
-The education must be taken at accredited colleges or universities; at least ten hours must be devoted to each of the core functions: intake, assessment, client orientation, treatment planning, counseling, referral, crisis intervention, client education, case management, consultation with other professionals, and report and record keeping.
+The Alcohol Drug Counselor (ADC), a reciprocal level certification, requires 300 hours of supervision and 270 hours of relevant education.
+The education must be taken at accredited colleges or universities; it must cover four content domains.
 The candidate must take the IC & RC written examination.
 The amount of experience will depend on the degree earned.
 6,000 hours of work experience is required if the candidate does not have a qualifying degree.
-A human services bachelor’s substitutes for 2,000 while a human services master’s substitutes for 4,000.
+A human services bachelor’s substitutes for 2,000 hours while a human services master’s substitutes for 4,000.